processmining-in-logistics/psm/docs/repairing_event_logs.md

 ![PSM 1.2.x](/docs/figures/psm_overlaid.png)

 Each 'region' can be better visible by highlighting it through moving the mouse pointer at the top point of the region.
 In this case also the griund truth segment is drawn as a thick black dashed line (see the figure above).

+In the next section, some examples of performance spectra and load are provided.

 ## Examples of Performance Spectra